The Internet connection into your home or business is why you have slow Internet.

 An example of how last mile Internet affects users of an Internet location is the Great Firewall of China.
 In the case of the Firewall, all Internet traffic is slowed since it has to be scanned for content.
 In most cases, the Firewall can cause at least 100 ms in network latency.

 In our case of artificial congestion and net neutrality, you can picture an ISP being equal to the Chinese Firewall.
 Determining what content goes to what users.
-Instead of banning content, they require content providers to pay more for access to users.
+Instead of banning content, they require content providers to pay more for last mile access to users.
 How we’re improving China Network Latency.

 Effect on Rural Countries